rmrk-team/evm/docs/RMRK/equippable/RMRKEquippable.md

 error RMRKUnexpectedAssetId()
 ```

-Attempting to accept or reject a asset which does not match the one at the specified index
+Attempting to accept or reject an asset which does not match the one at the specified index